 To help you get started, we describe the follows tips and tricks that will help you keep your turf free from lawn grubs.
 If you need clarification or further advice, feel free to speak to a team member so that you can be guided in the right direction.

 Remember, lawn grubs are a part of nature so don’t expect immediate results because various environmental factors affect lawn grubs treatment.

 At Anco Turf, we treat our lawn varieties with Acelypryn.
 This treatment helps to ensure grub and bug-free turf for 3 months from delivery.
 This product is the latest innovation in the control of grubs in your lawn.

 Traditionally, to treat grubs in your lawn, you would have to spray several potentially toxic chemicals on the plant’s leaf.
 However, Acelepryn is a non-toxic insect killer.

 At Anco Turf, our online shop stocks a wide range of pest control treatments.
-For example, the Patrol Lawn Grub and Beetle Killer is an effective treatment to get rid of lawn grubs in Australia.
-The granules control lawn grubs, beetles, earwigs, millipedes, mole crickets, slaters, ants in lawns and gardens.
-A 1.5 kg container will cover 375 square metres of lawn.
+Products for the control of lawn grubs, beetles, earwigs, millipedes, mole crickets, slaters and ants in lawns and gardens are available from our online Lawn Shop.

 Keep your lawn healthy and fertile with insecticide treatment on a regular basis.
 For example, the Lawn Solutions Grub Guard is an effective spray that can treat lawn grubs.
 It is important to follow the manufacturer instructions and apply cautiously to prevent secondary consequences to your turf.
 Remember to be careful with other insecticides because they might damage your lawn.